Divorce and Pregnancy

 Custody Agreement and Divorce While Pregnant

-All New Jersey couples who are divorcing with children involved, born or unborn, must come to a shared custody agreement that reflects the best interests of the child.
+All New Jersey couples who are divorcing with children involved, born or unborn, must come to a shared custody agreement that reflects the child’s best interests.
 While the types of custody agreements vary, all must include what is known as “parenting time.”
 Parenting time is an arrangement that sets a fixed schedule of visits, enforceable by the court.
-The arrangement is of the shared choosing of the parents according to their needs and life structure moving forward, as long as it holds central the best interest of the child.
+The arrangement is of the parents’ shared choosing according to their needs and life structure moving forward, as long as it holds central the best interest of the child.
 Examples include

 Shared Physical Custody Agreement

-This agreement dictates that each parent shares equal time with their child, whether that be through alternating weeks or shorter/longer periods between parents.
-The exact arrangement would consider needs of the child depending on their age and other factors, such as stability considerations, school, bonding needs for young children, etc.
+This agreement dictates that each parent shares equal time with their child, whether through alternating weeks or shorter/longer periods between parents.
+The exact arrangement would consider the child’s needs depending on their age and other factors, such as stability considerations, school, bonding needs for young children, etc.

 Residential Parent / Alternate Residential Parent Agreement

-Residential Parent / Alternate Residential Parent Agreements mandate that the residential parent is the primary care provider of the child.
-The alternate parent spends shorter amounts of time with the child following the schedule of the Parenting Time Agreement, such as weekends and summers.
+Residential Parent / Alternate Residential Parent Agreements mandate that the residential parent is the child’s primary care provider.
+The alternate parent spends shorter amounts of time with the child following the Parenting Time Agreement schedule, such as weekends and summers.

 Sole Physical Custody

-In all custodial arrangements, both parents are legally required to financially support their child during and after a divorce.
-The father is responsible for sharing the cost of the birth, as well as continuing support for prenatal care.
+In all custodial arrangements, both parents are legally required to support their child financially during and after a divorce.
+The father is responsible for sharing the cost of the birth and continuing support for prenatal care.
 You will also develop the shared parenting plan and child support arrangement with the help of your lawyers.

 Can pregnancy delay a divorce?

-While the coming birth of a child will certainly impact the results of divorce proceedings, it is important to be clear that neither partner may use the pregnancy to prevent the divorce from moving forward.
-According to New Jersey law, children who are still in utero at the time of the divorce are considered legally the same as children born before the divorce, if they are children of the separating spouses.
+While a child’s coming birth will certainly impact the results of divorce proceedings, it is important to be clear that neither partner may use the pregnancy to prevent the divorce from moving forward.
+According to New Jersey law, children who are still in utero at the time of the divorce are considered legally the same as children born before the divorce if they are children of the separating spouses.

 What if the wife is pregnant with another man’s child?

 If the child’s father is not the spouse, New Jersey law handles this case differently.
-If the husband presumes or knows that he is not the fire of the child, he may file a Denial of Paternity with the New Jersey Department of Children and Families.
+If the husband presumes or knows that he is not the child’s fire, he may file a Denial of Paternity with the New Jersey Department of Children and Families.
 If he is not sure, he may request a genetic test from the New Jersey Family Court to determine paternity.
-In the absence of these measures, he will be considered the biological father and be responsible for all legal and financial duties as such.
+In the absence of these measures, he will be considered the biological father and responsible for all legal and financial duties.

-The mother and the biological father can also file a Certification in Support of Establishing Paternity with the New Jersey Family Court, which liberates the husband from any presumed legal duties, as well as strips him of any rights or responsibilities as it relates to the child.
+The mother and the biological father can also file a Certification in Support of Establishing Paternity with the New Jersey Family Court, which liberates the husband from any presumed legal duties and strips him of any rights responsibilities as it relates to the child.

 Contact a Brick and Sea Girt, NJ Divorce and Pregnancy Lawyer

-At Bronzino Law Firm, LLC, our family law attorneys are experienced in supporting our clients across Spring Lake, Toms River, Point Pleasant, Brick, and the greater Ocean and Monmouth County areas in the negotiation of divorce and custody agreements.
+At Bronzino Law Firm, LLC, our family law attorneys are experienced in supporting our clients across Spring Lake, Toms River, Point Pleasant, Brick, and the greater Ocean and Monmouth County areas to negotiate divorce and custody agreements.